Soumya-dutta/Soumya-dutta.github.io/_pages/about.md

 ---
 {% include base_path %}

-I am a PhD student in the Department of Electrical Engineering at the Indian Institute of Science Bangalore.
-Prior to this, I have worked as a Data Scientist in IBM India Pvt.
-Ltd after completing my Masters in Control and Computing from Indian Institute of Technology Bombay.
+I am a Research Scientist at Adobe Research India.
+My work focuses on how documents and content can be transformed for easier and more effective human and machine consumption, with an emphasis on faithfulness, safety, and usability.

-During my stint in IBM, I have worked on some client-facing projects which involved deep learning applications in the domain of object detection and tracking of persons in video feed.
-I have also worked on NLP projects in my leisure hours.
+Prior to joining Adobe, I completed my PhD in the Department of Electrical Engineering at the Indian Institute of Science (IISc), Bangalore, under the guidance of [Dr. Sriram Ganapathy](http://www.leap.ee.iisc.ac.in/sriram/).
+My doctoral research explored multimodal modeling of emotion in spoken language, including emotion-aware pretraining, emotion recognition in conversations, and zero-shot emotional style transfer in speech.
+I was fortunate to be part of the vibrant [LEAP Lab](http://www.leap.ee.iisc.ac.in) during this time.

-As a novice PhD student working with [Dr. Sriram Ganapathy](http://www.leap.ee.iisc.ac.in/sriram/), I am presently learning the basics of Speech Processing and hope to contribute to the field by means of Deep Learning.
-I am associated with the wonderful group of people (and researchers) at [LEAP Lab](http://www.leap.ee.iisc.ac.in).
+Before my PhD, I worked as a Data Scientist at IBM India Pvt.
+Ltd., where I contributed to client-facing projects involving deep learning for object detection and tracking in video.
+I also explored natural language processing problems during this period.

-Academics takes up most of my time.
-However, I had started learning the piano before the pandemic.
-I hope to play [this one](https://www.youtube.com/watch?v=7maJOI3QMu0) and [this one](https://www.youtube.com/watch?v=imGaOIm5HOk) someday.
+I hold a Master’s degree in Control and Computing from the Indian Institute of Technology (IIT) Bombay.

-For more of my academic projects check out my [GitHub](https://github.com/Soumya-Dutta/) page.
+For more details on my academic and research projects, please visit my [GitHub](https://github.com/Soumya-Dutta/) page.

 <script type="text/javascript" id="clustrmaps" src="//cdn.clustrmaps.com/map_v2.js?cl=ffffff&w=300&t=n&d=EoA9ODmW2B7LiYuOG60bJC-FXXnWRWYL8IxVXWAC86k"></script>